-A share repurchase refers to when the management of a public company decides to buy back company shares that were previously sold to the public.
+A share repurchase refers to the management of a public company buying back company shares that were previously sold to the public.
 There are several reasons why a company may decide to repurchase its shares.
 For instance, a company may choose to repurchase shares to send a market signal that its stock price is likely to increase, to inflate financial metrics denominated by the number of shares outstanding (e.g., earnings per share or EPS), or to attempt to halt a declining stock price, or simply because it wants to increase its own equity stake in the company.

 Impact of a Share Repurchase

 When a company buys back shares, the total number of shares outstanding diminishes.
 It paves the way for a few different phenomena.

 First, many technical analysis metrics such as earnings per share (EPS) or cash flow per share (CFPS) will increase due to a decrease in the denominator used to produce the figures.
 Thus, investors must be wary of the situation, as EPS and CFPS will become artificially inflated – meaning that the increase cannot be attributed to economic value creation activities such as boosting earnings or cutting costs.

 Second, following the concept of supply and demand, we can predict an increase in the stock price.
 Assuming that the demand for the stock remains constant in the face of a reduction in supply, we can project that the price of the stock will increase.
 Once again, investors must be wary of the phenomenon as it may not result from legitimate improvements in the business’ financial health.

 The Signaling Effect of a Share Repurchase

 When a company buys back shares, it may be an indication that the company is facing very positive prospects that will place upward pressure on the stock price.
 Examples may be the acquisition of another strategically important company, the release of a new product line, a divestiture of a low-performing business unit, etc.